arthur-debert/unifill/README.txt

     The default configuration will use the Lua backend with the dataset located at the standard path in the plugin directory.

-    You can generate both data formats by running:
+    You can generate all data formats by running:

         --
             bin/fetch-data --format all
         --  bash

-    This will create both the Lua and CSV versions of the dataset.
+    This will create the Lua, CSV, and TXT versions of the dataset.
+|
+    2.1.1 Backend Comparison
+|
+    Each backend has different performance characteristics:
+|
+    - Lua: Fast searching (~0.1ms), moderate initialization time (~70-320ms)
+    - CSV: Fast searching (~0.1ms), moderate initialization time (~180-225ms)
+    - Grep: Slower searching (~8-35ms), very fast initialization (~1-3ms)
+|
+    The grep backend is ideal for situations where you need to start up quickly and don't search frequently.
+For more details on the grep backend, see dev/guides/grep-backend.md.

 3. Development